dan4thewin/FreeForth2/docs/Criticism.md

      0; : show IF ."T" ELSE ."F" THEN ;
     : show IF <-error: is not preceded by a condition

+I see nothing misguided about `IF` referencing the processor flags.
+This simply surfaces a design decision of the hardware rather than hiding it away under Boolean semantics.

 # A Bug?!?

 FreeForth happily lets you do questionable things.
 I breathed a great